 Profi Compression Sprayer - 10 litre

-10-litre tank working capacity and a 2.5-metre recoil hose means that this is an ideal option for a sprayer to be used around the home and garden and to be used professionally.
+10-litre tank working capacity and a 2.5-metre recoil hose means that this is an ideal option for a sprayer to be used both by professionals and around the home and garden.
 NBR seals are long lasting and are designed to work with many, non corrosive chemical products.

-The 3bar maximum working pressure makes this the ideal sprayer for many jobs and it can be used be used many of our extension wands and lances including our longer telescopic lances including our 5.4-metre and 3.2-metre models.
+The 3bar maximum working pressure allow the Profi to be used with many of our extension wands and lances including our longer telescopic lances including our 5.4-metre and 3.2-metre models.

 In addition to this, the Profi can be used with an air compressor.
 You would need to use either accessory 0649 or 0746 which takes the place of the sprayer pump handle and allows you to connect your Profi to a compressor which means that you would have a constant supply of compressed air without the need to pressurise by hand.

 - Unit weight - 3 kg

 - Tank construction - plastic, single piece construction

 - Carried by a shoulder strap